 - To develop students’ abilities to communicate effectively, think critically and make good career decisions.

-- To broaden students’ experience of the humanities, social sciences and natural and applied sciences in a way that is relevant to their current situations and future lives.
+- To broaden students’ experience of the humanities, social sciences and natural and applied sciences in a way that is relevant to their current situations and future lives

 GUCR Program Learning Outcomes

-- Communicate effectively and think critically and analytically.
+- Think critically and analytically.

 - Use information technology effectively.